thisiserico/preferences/code-semantics/test-doubles/README.md

 Each of the stubs prepares a `Space` that, starting with the basic one that would be used for the happy path, decorates it in a way to make the particular scenario fail.
-This could be simplified using the [builder or mother patterns][builder-mother], but let's leave that for another episode.
+This could be simplified using the [builder or mother patterns][builder-mother], but let's leave that for another chapter.
 It's worth mentioning that more complex scenarios might end up preparing more than one double.
 But the same behaviour can be achieved by using the same patterns and principles.